How to make a model Daffodil.

 The first thing you will need to do is to draw your daffodil flower and leaves on the A4 sheet of paper as shown below making sure that you leave enough free paper at the edge to form your stem as shown.

-Once you have done this the next thing to do is to color your Easter daffodil in using paint, crayons, pastels or what ever else you want to use as shown.
+Once you have done this the next thing to do is to colour your Easter daffodil in using paint, crayons, pastels or whatever else you want to use as shown.

 Note: If you are doing this as a school project and want to produce several daffodils then it might be wise to draw each component on its relevant coloured sheet of paper.

 You may have noticed that I have coloured part of the stem in yellow.
 This is because after I have assembled it I will need to fold it over to put the daffodil trumpet on, during the final stage.

 Now that you have coloured in your three basic component; shapes you will need to cut them out and colour the reverse sides.
 You will not need to colour the long rectangle for the stem, on the reverse side, as we will be rolling it to form a thin tube shown later in this tutorial.

 Note: When using sharp scissors or a craft knife it is best to ask an adult to do this for you.

 Now that you have your basic components for your daffodil you can now place them to one side and select your cardboard egg box and get an adult to cut out the large upright pieces in the middle which you will use to form the trumpet of your daffodil as shown below in the second picture.

 You should now be left with an egg box that looks the same as the one above.